Setup

 Example setup workflow

-# find the name of the hardware security devices (cards)
+# find the serial numbers of the hardware security devices

 # generate new keys (PIN will be requested via interactive prompt)